kdave97/Movie-Recommender/README.md

 Flask Web Framework - It is one of the best web framework to deploy your models as it has variety of choices for developing applications and support of tools and libraries.

+To run the Flask application, add the dataset files to the FLASK folder.
+On the terminal, type python app.py.
+It will take few seconds to launch.
+Once it indicates that it is running, enter localhost:8080 in web browser.